Stackclash/5e-vault/5. Mechanics/Items/Oathbow.md

 While your sworn enemy lives, you have disadvantage on attack rolls with all other weapons.

 *Source: Dungeon Master's Guide p.
-183*
+183. Available in the SRD.*